MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 This operation makes use of the [Q# libraries](xref:microsoft.quantum.libraries.overview), in particular the [Quantum Chemistry Library](xref:microsoft.quantum.libraries.overview-chemistry.concepts.overview), and will return a tuple of the estimated phase and energy of the ground state of the molecule.

 The Q# language supports the integration of rich classical and quantum computing.
-This allows clean expression of adaptive algorithms that are difficult to express directly in the circuit model of a fixed sequence of quantum gates.
+This allows clean expression of adaptive algorithms such as the [random walk phase estimation operation](xref:Microsoft.Quantum.Research.Characterization.RandomWalkPhaseEstimation) that are difficult to express directly in the circuit model of a fixed sequence of quantum gates.

-Q# supports general classical control flow during the execution of an algorithm, which makes it much easier to write things that depend on intermediate measurements.
+Q# supports general classical flow control during the execution of an algorithm.
+In particular, classical flow control is based on quantum measurement outcomes, which makes it much easier to write things that depend on intermediate measurements.
 For instance, the loop required for probabilistic algorithms such as Grover search can easily be expressed in Q#, rather than having to return to the classical driver to test whether the result satisfies the oracle and rerunning if not.

 ### Qubits as opaque references